co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_totals.md

-## Get Cart Totals ##
+## Retrieve Cart Totals ##

-This API helps you get the cart totals.
+This API helps you retrieve the cart totals.
 You can also return the totals pre-formatted to save you time applying the currency symbol.

 ### Properties ###